jimmythegreat/panda-malrec/README.md

 * replay.rr : compressed replay using RRPack (if enabled)

 The configuration file is 'malrec.conf' (conf/malrec.conf).
 It has comments for all the required settings.

+To run, run Malrec.py after you have made changes to malrec.conf and created your VMs.

 VM Configuration
 ----------------